Maschine2501/NR1-UI/README.md

 - [x] added a "config"-part at the beginning of the code, to configure the whole display for your needs
 - [x] added a ssd1306 Version
 - [x] addes versions without spectrum for ssd1322 and ssd1306 displays
+- [x] Combine all Versions to one Code (with configuration at the begining)
+- [x] Make More Screen-Layouts -> selectable by config
+- [x] Add an "Playback-Indicator-Icon" to the NowPlayingScreen

 ## [Project on Volumio-Forum](https://forum.volumio.org/256x64-oled-ssd1322-spi-buttons-rotary-interface-t14098.html#p72945)